jt14den/2017-libcarp-southafrica/_episodes/04-free-text-markdown.md

 * All the lessons in Software, Data and Library Carpentry are written in markdown.
 * GitHub uses markdown for issues, renders markdown documents to HTML by default
 * Tools like Jupyter and RMarkdown Notebooks let you interleave markdown and Python and R code
+* Most of these use Pandoc to convert markdown to other formats.

 Show how to set up blog in github